zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 Harry didn't think there was anything wrong with not being able to afford an owl.
 After all, he'd never had any money in his life until a month ago, and he told Ron so, all about having to wear Dudley's old clothes and never getting proper birthday presents.
 This seemed to cheer Ron up.

-"... and until Hagrid told me, I didn't know anything about be ing a wizard or about my parents or Voldemort"
+"... and until Hagrid told me, I didn't know anything about being a wizard or about my parents or Voldemort"

 Ron gasped.